The Security+ CBK Domains: Information And Updates

 - Identify, analyze and respond to security events and incidents

 Domain 1: Attacks, threats and vulnerabilities (24%)

-The first domain deals with a basic need of every information security professional: being able to recognize and understand the different sources of threats, types of attacks and vulnerabilities that may be exploited.
+The first domain, Attacks, threats and vulnerabilities, deals with a basic need of every information security professional: being able to recognize and understand the different sources of threats, types of attacks and vulnerabilities that may be exploited.
 The SY0-601 focuses on issues related to today’s popular technology, including IoT and embedded devices, and the latest attack trends such as the newest DDoS attacks and sophisticated social engineering attempts.

 Candidates must also know how to compare and contrast types of attacks.
 A wide array of issues need to be tackled, including tactics for social engineering, including phishing, spear phishing, whaling, vishing, tailgating and impersonation; application/service attacks, including DoS/DDoS, man-in-the-middle, buffer overﬂow, injection, cross-site scripting, and privilege escalation; wireless attacks like replay, evil twin, rogue AP and jamming; and cryptographic attacks such as birthday, known plain text/cipher text, rainbow tables, dictionary, brute force, collision, replay and weak implementations.